 - Regular backups are made in-case we ever need to recover data.

 - Personal data can be exported in a machine-readable format.

-Under the GDPR, those collecting or processing data at 'large scale', collecting or processing certain types of sensitive data, or who are a 'public authority or body' may need to designate a Data Protection Office (DPO) and/or an EU representative.
+Under the GDPR, those collecting or processing data at 'large scale', collecting or processing certain types of sensitive data, or who are a 'public authority or body' may need to designate a Data Protection Officer (DPO) and/or an EU representative.
 This is the person who we would normally contact regarding data protection.

 Within the program, administrators will also see a GDPR option in the Administrator menu that shows who and when you informed us who your data protection contact is.

 If you ever want to contact us about GDPR, data protection or to find out more about how we process your data, please feel free to drop an email to our Data Protection Officer (DPO) and they will get back to you as soon as possible.